DIGITAL FILTER DESIGN

-The basic idea behind the Window method of filter design is that the ideal frequency response of the desired filter is equal to 1 for all the pass band frequencies, and equal to 0 for all the stop band frequencies, then the filter impulse response is obtained by taking the Discrete Fourier Transform (DFT) of the ideal frequency response.
-Unfortunately, the filter response would be infinitely long since it has to reproduce the infinitely steep discontinuities in the ideal frequency response at the band edges.
+The basic idea behind the Window method of filter design is that the ideal frequency response of the filter is equal to 1 for all the pass band frequencies, and equal to 0 for all the stop band frequencies.
+The filter impulse response is obtained by taking the Discrete Fourier Transform (DFT) of the ideal frequency response.
+Unfortunately, the filter response would be infinitely long since it has to reproduce the infinitely steep discontinuities at the band edges in the ideal frequency response.
 To create a Finite Impulse Response (FIR) filter, the time domain filter coefficients must be restricted in number by multiplying by a window function of a finite width.
 The simplest window function is the rectangular window which corresponds to truncating the sequence after a certain number of terms.

-The effect of time domain windows on the resulting frequency spectrum is discussed in the Spectrum Analyser page.
-Rectangular windowing the time domain will result in a frequency spectrum pass band width close to the desired value but with side lobes appearing at the pass band edges.
+Rectangular windowing in the time domain will result in a frequency spectrum with the width of the pass band close to the desired value but with side lobes appearing at the band edges (the effects of time domain windowing on the frequency spectrum are discussed in more detail in the Spectrum Analyser page).
 To suppress the side lobes and make the filter frequency response approximate more closely to the ideal, the width of the window must be increased and the window function tapered down to zero at the ends.
-This will increase the width of the transition region, between the pass and stop bands, but will lower the side lobe levels outside the pass band.
+This will increase the width of the transition region between the pass and stop bands but will lower the side lobe levels outside the pass band.

 Kaiser FIR Design